-In order to be shortlisted, it will be expected that there is strong evidence to demonstrate how the candidate meets the Essential and Desirable Requirements and the Competencies which are set out at Appendix 2 of this Booklet.
+In order to be shortlisted, it will be expected that there is strong evidence to demonstrate how the candidate meets the Essential and Desirable Requirements of this specific role and the Competencies which are set out at Appendix 2 of this Booklet.
 This is not to suggest that candidates are necessarily unsuitable or incapable of undertaking the job, rather that there are some candidates, who based on their application, appear to be better qualified and/or have more relevant experience.
-It is therefore in your own interests to provide a precise, detailed, accurate account of your qualifications/experience in your application.
+It is, therefore, in your own interests to provide a precise, detailed, accurate relatable account of your qualifications/experience in your application.